christyler80/Warberry3/README.md

 sudo apt-get upgrade python3

 git clone https://github.com/christyler80/Warberry3.git
+cd warberry3
 chmod 755 *.sh

 As root user (or sudo su)

+python3 -m venv .venv                     Creates a virtual environment named .venv. source .venv/bin/activate                 If it worked, you should see (.venv) before the command prompt.

 cd Warberry3
 ./warberry3_setup.sh

+deactivate                                When you're finished with your virtual environment.
 ```